SOFT TISSUE TUMORS OF CANINE SKIN AND SUBCUTIS

 Relationship to metastasis

-The original publication by Kuntz et al (1997) identified metastasis in 4 of 31 (13%) cases of Grade I tumors , and 2 of 27 (7%) with Grade II tumors.
-7 of 17 (41%) of Grade III tumors metastasised.
+The original publication by Kuntz et al (1997) identified metastasis in 4 of 31 (13%) cases of Grade I tumors, and 2 of 27 (7%) with Grade II tumors, and 7 of 17 (41%) of Grade III tumors metastasised.
 These values seem unusually high and may represent a bias of cases examined at that academic centre.
 This has not been verified in many studies with many more patients.

 Bray et al (2014) reported metastasis in 40 of 350 cases (11.4%) using imaging, histology or a combination.
 The median metastasis free interval was 550 days.